zimbatm/h/README.md

 where ~/code is the root of all your repositories.
 Once the shell is reloaded you can use the above commands.

+## h and git shallow clones

+`h` creates shallow clones of repositories.
+Most of the time I want to work with the current tree an not fetch too much history (think `torvalds/linux`).
+When the need arises of getting the whole history, `git fetch --unshallow` is supposed to convert the repo.
+Unfortunately it doesn't work for me, it doesn't give me all the remote branches.
+That's why a small `git-unshallow` script is provided in this repo.

+Just copy the `git-unshallow` script somewhere in the PATH.
+Next time you want to unshallow a repository run `git unshallow`.

 ## See also

 * [autojump](https://github.com/joelthelion/autojump)